-We’ll go through each of these steps in more detail in the following sections.
+Don’t feel like you have to do every step or even in a particular order.
 Implementing just some of these measures will significantly improve the security of your phone number.

 Skip the cell phone number field when it is not required.
 When it is a mandatory web form field, fill it in a random area code of 555, an exchange of 555, and a four-digit random number.
 For example, (555) 555-6725.

 Only break this rule when the phone number might be used for two-factor authentication.